Chart Color Schemes

 Darwin City features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Darwin City's dwelling structure, as per the latest Census, comprised 0.5% houses and 99.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Darwin metro had 23.6% houses and 76.4% other dwellings.
-Home ownership in Darwin City was at 7.9%, with mortgaged dwellings at 15.1% and rented ones at 77.0%.
-The median monthly mortgage repayment was $1,781, below the Darwin metro average of $2,000.
-The median weekly rent was $450, compared to Darwin metro's $420.
-Nationally, Darwin City's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.
+Darwin City's dwellings, as per the latest Census, consisted of 0.5% houses and 99.4% other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Darwin metro's dwelling structure, which comprised 23.6% houses and 76.4% other dwellings.
+Home ownership in Darwin City stood at 7.9%, with mortgaged dwellings at 15.1% and rented ones at 77.0%.
+The median monthly mortgage repayment was $1,781, lower than the Darwin metro average of $2,000, while the median weekly rent was $450, higher than the Darwin metro figure of $420.
+Nationally, Darwin City's mortgage repayments were below the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing